 “That generally isn’t a problem for homebuyers, as interest on your mortgage often is enough to make it more beneficial to itemize your deductions rather than taking the standard deduction,” says Boies.

-However, unless you can meet a host of IRS requirements, you cannot take a deduction for all of the points you paid in the same tax year.
+However, unless you can meet a host of IRS requirements, you can’t take a deduction for all of the points you paid in the same tax year.
 Each year, you can deduct only the amount of interest that applies as mortgage interest for that year.
-Points are deducted over the life of the loan rather than all in one year.
+The points are deducted over the life of the loan, rather than all in one year.